You've Got to Walk It Like You Talk It or You'll Lose That Beat

-The film is notable for early-career appearances by several artists: Richard Pryor has a small role playing his signature "wino" character; Wes Craven made his professional debut as the film's editor; the film's soundtrack was co-written and performed by Walter Becker and Donald Fagen, who went on to form Steely Dan.
+It is notable for early-career appearances by several artists: Richard Pryor has a small role playing his signature "wino" character; Wes Craven made his professional debut as the film's editor; the film's soundtrack was co-written and performed by Walter Becker and Donald Fagen, who went on to form Steely Dan.

-The film is considered lost, although the soundtrack survives.

-This marks the second collaboration between Zalman King and Richard Pryor, the two had previously starred in the pilot episode for the tv show The Young Lawyers.
-They later would reunite and star in the 1973 film Some Call It Loving.
+The film marks the second collaboration between Zalman King and Richard Pryor.
+The two had previously starred in the pilot episode for the TV show The Young Lawyers.

+Preservation status

+A 33-minute VHS video containing excerpts from the film was discovered in August 2026 by Jake Malooley and published in his Expanding Dan newsletter.

 Plot

-Carter Fields is a 25-year-old naïve, idealistic hippie/yippie only interested in sexual intercourse, but as the narrator would say "he doesn’t know his ass from a hole in the ground", he works as a stockbroker in New York City on Wall Street in the late 1960s, but is hindered by his domineering mother in the progress of look for a more meaningful life.
+Carter Fields is a 25-year-old naïve, idealistic hippie/yippie only interested in sexual intercourse, but as the narrator would say "he doesn’t know his ass from a hole in the ground."
+He works as a stockbroker in New York City on Wall Street in the late 1960s, but is hindered by his domineering mother in the progress of looking for a more meaningful life.

-One day Carter visits New York City's Central Park possibly to commit suicide by hanging but fails in the endeavour as the rope breaks, he is then assaulted by a "Fat Black Lady" for staring at people after the "lady" jumps up and down on him, he witnesses a young hippie once walking now mooning an old lady with his vibrantly painted derriere as she yells obscenities.
-In utter disbelief Carter runs to a men's restroom to get away from the absurdity, while there he is badgered by a garrulous drunk wino and a woman then emerges wearing a tight black lace gliding through the floor tiles and while singing "Goin' Out Of My Head" into an open hand mic with a thick Spanish accent to her "customers" one of which tries to drown himself in a water basin and another which is seated on the toilet reading a magazine with the door open.
+One day Carter visits New York City's Central Park possibly to commit suicide by hanging but fails in the endeavour as the rope breaks.
+He is then assaulted by a "Fat Black Lady" for staring at people.
+After the lady jumps up and down on him, he witnesses a young hippie mooning an old lady with his vibrantly painted derriere as she yells obscenities.
+In utter disbelief Carter runs to a men's restroom to get away from the absurdity, where he is badgered by a garrulous drunk wino A woman wearing tight black lace then emerges through the floor tiles while singing "Goin' Out Of My Head" in a thick Spanish accent.
+One of her customers tries to drown himself in a water basin while another is seated on the toilet reading a magazine with the door open.